pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 This section describes how to configure and run your public fullnode using Docker.

 :::danger Supported only on x86-64 CPUs
-Running Aptos-core via Docker is currently only supported on x86-64 CPUs.
-If you have an Apple M1/M2 (ARM64) Mac, use the Aptos-core source approach.
-If M1/M2 support is important to you, comment on this issue: https://github.com/aptos-labs/aptos-core/issues/1412
+Running Pont-core via Docker is currently only supported on x86-64 CPUs.
+If you have an Apple M1/M2 (ARM64) Mac, use the Pont-core source approach.
+If M1/M2 support is important to you, comment on this issue: https://github.com/aptos-labs/pont-core/issues/1412
 :::

 1. Install [Docker](https://docs.docker.com/get-docker/).